|Title||HIJACKING THE LARGEST SHOPPING FESTIVAL IN THE WORLD|

 Traffic to Uniqlo stores this year is 10 times more than last year during Single's Day.
 There were long lines in front of every Uniqlo stores.
 Not only that, each Single's Day order is 34% more than the ones online.
 This offline plus online approach makes Uniqlo the biggest winner in terms of sales in the apparel category this Single's Day.

 Our strategy was three-fold: 1) Analyzing which product lines consumers buy offline.
-2) Uniqlo identified all online shoppers that had added items to their shopping carts, but not yet completed a purchase.
+2) Uniqlo identified all online mobile shoppers that had added items to their shopping carts, but not yet completed a purchase.
 And we offered them offline coupons.
-3) Providing additional in store services.
+3) Providing additional in store mobile services.
 We combined years of consumer insights of Single's Day shopping, category understand, location data and purchase behavior of this Single's Day, segmented consumers and pushed relevant messages and creatives to different audiences, all to maximize traffic to the 500 stores Uniqlo has all over China.